 - In 2010, a French yachtsman taking part in the Jules Verne Trophy said a 26 foot long squid clamped onto his boat.
 Obviously he survived to tell the tale.

 For centuries, the reports of the Kraken were dismissed as sailor’s yarns and thought of as legend only, figments of the imaginations of weary sailors.
 Even when squids measuring over 30 feet in length were found washed up on the beach, few believed the wild tales.
 Today we know these sea monsters really do exist.
-The Giant Squid is generally recognized as the Kraken of legend.
+The Giant Squid is generally recognized as the Kraken of legend and is no longer considered former cryptids.
 Sailor’s yarns? – perhaps they should not be so easily dismissed.